Azure-Samples/netappfiles-powershell-nfs-script-sample/README.md

 ## Prerequisites

 1. Azure Subscription
-1. Subscription needs to be enabled for Azure NetApp Files.
-For more information, see [Submit a waitlist request for accessing the service](https://docs.microsoft.com/azure/azure-netapp-files/azure-netapp-files-register#waitlist).
 1. Resource Group must be created.
 1. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
 For more information, see [Guidelines for Azure NetApp Files network planning](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-network-topologies).
 1. Azure PowerShell.
 See [Install Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-4.8.0).